Tuesday, 6th of November 7:30 PM

 Subsequent inaugurations through that of Rutherford B. Hayes in 1877 are represented by a variety of private medallic

-issuance of the first official souvenir; a colorful silk ribbon on which was gilt stamped a handsome eagle seal, an inaugural inscription
+for the issuance of the first official souvenir; a colorful silk ribbon on which was gilt stamped a handsome eagle seal, an inaugural

-and the name of the committee on which the wearer served.
-Past committees had used plain colored ribbons as a means of
+inscription and the name of the committee on which the wearer served.
+Past committees had used plain colored ribbons as a

-George Washington.
-For this special occasion, the committee not only ordered a ribbon badge identifying the wearer's committee
+inauguration of George Washington.
+For this special occasion, the committee not only ordered a ribbon badge identifying the

-Badges.
+Committee on Badges.
 The Inaugural Committee designated the medal as the "official medal" of the inauguration.
-This was the first Official Inaugural
+This was the

-where talented sculptors and the most capable of our mints wished to compete for the honor of being associated with the official
+atmosphere where talented sculptors and the most capable of our mints wished to compete for the honor of being associated

 Gold Hoard in Carson City

-African, Austrian, and British gold coins will go to a first cousin in LA as Mr. Samansko left no will.
-The coin collection was started
+Mexican, South African, Austrian, and British gold coins will go to a first cousin in LA as Mr. Samansko left no will.
+The coin

 Acadia, Hawaii P or D or S .50